{{ duplicateCount }} duplicates removed automatically.

 FAQ:

 Yes.
-Keep the same Seed, prompt list, grid size, centre-tile setting, headers, style options, and card count.
-Change any of those and the generated pack will diverge even if the seed text stays the same.
+Keep the same prompt list, seed, grid size, centre-tile setting, headers, style choices, and card count.
+If any of those inputs change, the regenerated pack can change too.

-Does the tool send my prompt list to a server?
+Does the page send my prompts to a server?

 Glossary: